Same-Day Payday Loans Up to $1,000

 How to Get a Payday Loan

 • Read every disclosure before signing.
 The Truth in Lending Act requires the lender to show you the total repayment amount, each fee itemized, the APR, and the exact due date before you agree to anything.
-The APR is the number that puts this loan on the same measurement scale as every other financial product you might compare it to.
+The APR is the number that puts this loan on the same scale as every other financial product you might compare it against.

 How Fast Can You Get a Payday Loan?